MrBartusek/stocked-up/README.md

 For simplicity's sake, you can also create
 [a demo account](https://stockedup.dokurno.dev/register/demo) and skip the registration process.

+You can also setup local instance on your machine or deploy this project to a cloud.
+For instructions please reefer to the [setup guide](SETUP.md).

 ## About

 StockedUp is an easy-to-use service that allows for managing vast amounts of inventory data